Quick… What do you associate with “Gdansk”?

 Gdansk Old Town

-Gdansk Old Town is hugely colorful – with fountains, gabled merchant houses with ornate doorways, one of the largest Gothic brick churches in the world, decorative gates, a waterfront walkway lined with cafés, and even a gigantic medieval crane.
+Everything is splashed with color – fountains, gabled merchant houses with ornate doorways, one of the largest Gothic brick churches in the world, decorative gates, a waterfront walkway lined with cafés and even a gigantic medieval crane.

 Seeing Gdansk Old Town today, it’s quite unbelievable to learn that 90% of Gdansk (known at the time as the “Free City of Danzig”) was destroyed in World War II.